Rage to LIVE. Part 1. The Declaration.

 Join the Fight

 Stand for something.
 Even if it costs you everything.
 Like so many others who have stood up to power, I have been hated, cursed, cussed, and betrayed.
 Falsely accused.
 Falsely slandered.
 Told that I didn’t belong.
-“Philanthropy and business don’t mix.
-You need to decide what you are.
-You may get people to cheer, David, but you’ll never get them to write a check.”
 “You can’t do that.”

-And yet, like so many others, I have also witnessed repeatedly that I am not alone.
+For I have also witnessed repeatedly that I am not alone.
 That speaking the truth and rallying around justice, equality, and freedom is never to be alone, as much as power may want us to believe that.
 Truth brings freedom, it brings redemption, it brings LIFE.
-And it rallies PEOPLE together to fight - plumbers, pop stars, presidents, patients, doctors, DJ’s and dudes.
-All who believe that God is in the darkness, among the least and the ugly and the forgotten, that they may not be forgotten, that they may be beautiful, that they may be great, that they may be saved, that they may LIVE.
+And it rallies PEOPLE together to fight - who believe that God is in the darkness, among the least and the lowest and the forgotten, that they may be remembered, that they may be uplifted, and they may LIVE.
 Whatever it costs.

 My son, but months old, lies asleep as I write this.
 And I wonder - what world will he inherit?
 What shall be his fate?
 God help me, it will be better than this.
 I have no idea whether I have 5 years left to LIVE or 50.
 But I’ve set out with a group of people to build something that will outlive me.
 So that when he asks one day, “What type of man was my father?
 What did he do with his hands?"
 He will have no reason to be ashamed.